-In February, the Graves' Design Judgment Test was given to the students enrolle in Homemaking II and III in the

-Nocona i Prair Valley High Sc class periods by the homemaking tea e Is.
-Before the students chec Test, explanations were ma time limit and the results of the scores would grades for homemaking courses.
+In February, the Graves' Design Judgment Test was given to the students enrolled in Homemaking II and III in the Nocona High School, Saint Jo High School, and Prairie Valley High School during their regular class periods by the homemaking teachers in their respective schools.
+Before the students checked the Graves' Design Judgment Test, explanations were made that there was no time limit and the results of the scores would not affect the grades for homemaking courses.

-In May, a re Record, Form CH and the Graves' Design Judgment Test.
+In May, a retest was given on the Kuder Preference Record, Form CH and the Graves' Design Judgment Test.
 The retests were given in each of the three schools by the respective teachers.